 I couldn't believe this was happening.

 They were all laughing—every single one.
 I wasn't sure why.
 I was completely blindsided.
 All I did was step in the room, and everyone in the cafeteria fell into hysterics.

-"Evelyn, Evelyn, Evelyn."
-A sickeningly sweet voice cooed as a blonde figure stepped from the crowd.
+"Evelyn, Evelyn, Evelyn," a sickeningly, sweet voice cooed as a blonde figure emerged from the crowd.
 My jaw clenched, and my eyes narrowed.
 Grace Hawthorne—my ex-best friend and current best friend's girlfriend.

 My eyes suddenly widened.
 Adam.
 Where is he?

 Hastily, I whipped my head around in all directions, furiously scanning the faces of the rest of the student body.
 Each one held the same expression: complete and utter amusement.
 There was something I was missing here, and I never wanted to find out what it was.

 Suddenly, the blonde placed a hand over her mouth to clear her throat while pulling a paper from her back pocket.
 With a devious smile, she glanced up at me and then to either side of her before reading, "If only you could see that it's you and me.
 Me and you.
 If you could only see that I do everything for you while she—"

 As I got closer, Grace quickly spoke the last line of the chorus.
 "And baby, it's you.
 With me is just—" She let out a loud guffaw before she finished, "Just where you belong."
 She looked up at me then, a hard look plastered on her face.
 "Why?
 It's looks like we have ourselves a little composer.
 This wouldn't happen to be about Adam, would it?"